jackfrancisdalton/GitWit/README.md

 # GitWit
 > DISCLAIMER: this project is currently in development

-GitWit is a CLI tool that extracts, analyzes, and summarizes Git information to help both team leads and individual developers make better, faster, more informed decisions.
+GitWit is a CLI tool that extracts, analyzes, and summarizes Git information to help everyone from team leads to fresh faced junior developers make better, faster, more informed decisions with a couple of key strokes.
+No api calls required, no payments, it only uses the information already available in your git repositories and runs locally.

 ## Problem Statment
 This project aims to synergise two statements: